 3 Discipline Track

 |6 Courses in Discipline A||5 Courses in Discipline A|

 |5 Courses in Discipline B||3 Courses in Discipline B|

 |LAM 499 Senior Seminar||3 Courses in Discipline C|

 For a copy of the curriculum card, locate Liberal Arts here.

 Liberal Arts Senior Seminar

+The only course required of all liberal arts majors is the capstone course taken during the senior year.
 The capstone experience of the program is the completion of either LAM 499 or LAM 403/404.
 The LAM 499 is generally an independent study project with a faculty member in one of the disciplines used in the major.
 The heart of this course will be a liberal arts research project based on a concept, question, problem, or theme that emerges from the disciplines that make up his or her program.